Adipic acid

-Adipic acid or hexanedioic acid is the organic compound with the formula (CH2)4(COOH)2.
-From an industrial perspective, it is the most important dicarboxylic acid: about 2.5 billion kilograms of this white crystalline powder are produced annually, mainly as a precursor for the production of nylon.
+Adipic acid or hexanedioic acid is an organic compound with the chemical formula C6H10O4.
+It is a white crystalline powder at standard temperature and pressure.
+From an industrial perspective, it is the most important dicarboxylic acid at about 2.5 billion kilograms produced annually, mainly as a precursor for the production of nylon.
 Adipic acid otherwise rarely occurs in nature, but it is known as manufactured E number food additive E355.
 Salts and esters of adipic acid are known as adipates.

 Preparation and reactivity

-Adipic acid is produced from a mixture of cyclohexanone and cyclohexanol called KA oil, the abbreviation of ketone-alcohol oil.
-The KA oil is oxidized with nitric acid to give adipic acid, via a multistep pathway.
+Adipic acid is produced by oxidation of a mixture of cyclohexanone and cyclohexanol, which is called KA oil, an abbreviation of ketone-alcohol oil.
+Nitric acid is the oxidant.
+The pathway is multistep.
 Early in the reaction, the cyclohexanol is converted to the ketone, releasing nitrous acid: